Sorry, you need to enable JavaScript to visit this website.

 National Volunteer Strategy 2012-2020

-Another key document is the National Volunteer Strategy 2012-2020 (Nemzeti Önkéntes Stratégia 2012-2020) (referred hereinafter to as NVS)], which provides a more detailed definition of volunteering.
+Another key document is the National Volunteer Strategy 2012-2020 (Nemzeti Önkéntes Stratégia 2012-2020, NVS), which provides a more detailed definition of volunteering as follows:

-'Volunteering is an activity carried out by somebody from their own free will, by their own decision and motivation, without any intention of gaining a financial profit for themselves, for the benefit of another person or other persons, or for the community at large.
-It comes together with its own particular set of values, which distinguishes it from paid work.'
+'Volunteering is an activity carried out by somebody of their own free will, by their own decision and motivation, without any intention of gaining a financial profit for themselves, for the benefit of another person or other persons, or the community at large.
+It comes with its own particular set of values, distinguishing it from paid work.'

 It is important to emphasise that the 'Voluntarism in Hungary 2018' (Önkéntesség Magyarországon 2018) research, required by the Strategy, excludes the favours done for family or friends from the definition of volunteering.